naylence/naylence-examples-python/examples/monitoring/open-telemetry/README.md

 # OpenTelemetry Example — Tracing with Explicit Configs

 This example demonstrates how to integrate **OpenTelemetry** into a Naylence fabric.
-Unlike previous examples that relied on `dev_mode` configs, here we use **explicit configuration files** for the sentinel, agent, and client.
+Unlike previous examples that relied on `configs` configs, here we use **explicit configuration files** for the sentinel, agent, and client.
 This allows us to configure OpenTelemetry emitters alongside security and admission profiles.

 Telemetry data is exported to an **OpenTelemetry Collector**, which forwards it to **Jaeger** for visualization.
 Authentication for telemetry export uses the same OAuth2 provider as admission, and the collector itself is protected by OIDC.